-The Veterans Center in West 203 is staffed by veteran work-study students and the VetCORPS navigator and in West 269D by the Campus Certifying Official.
+The Veterans Center in Floyd 203 is staffed by veteran work-study students and the VetCORPS navigator and in Floyd 269D by the Campus Certifying Official.
 The office provides assistance for student veterans seeking information about educational benefits and community resources.

 Certification of Veterans